api2cart/javascript-sdk/docs/CustomerApi.md

 let apiInstance = new Api2CartOpenApi.CustomerApi();
 let id = "10"; // String | Retrieves customer's info specified by customer id let opts = {
-  'params': "id,email", // String | Set this parameter in order to choose which entity fields you want to retrieve 'responseFields': "{result{id,parent_id,sku,upc,images,combination}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'storeId': "1", // String | Retrieves customer info specified by store id 'responseFields': "{result{id,parent_id,sku,upc,images,combination}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "id,email", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'params': "id,email", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,email" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'storeId': "1" // String | Retrieves customer info specified by store id };
+};
 apiInstance.customerInfo(id, opts, (error, data, response) => {
   if (error) {